Resigning & Counter Offers:

 Dear [Manager’s Name],

-I’m writing to formally resign from my role at [Company Name].
+I’m writing to formally resign from my position with [Company Name].

 This was not an easy decision — I’ve truly valued my time here, the relationships I’ve built, and all I’ve learned.
-After much reflection, I’ve accepted a new opportunity that aligns with my long-term goals and the next chapter I want to create.
+After much reflection, I’ve accepted a new opportunity that aligns with my long-term goals and the next chapter of my life.

 I’m committed to supporting a smooth transition in any way I can in the coming weeks.
 Thank you again for the opportunities and trust you’ve given me.
 I wish the team nothing but continued success.